God had a very good plan indeed,

 is harmful “because it dashes hope.

-Don’t get into this game of a life of complaints.
+Don’t get into this game of a

 Pope Francis